Smart-Droplets-Project/digitalTwinFramework/README.md

 ## Usage

-Demo scripts are provided to illustrate the framework’s core functionalities:
+Demo scripts are provided to illustrate the framework’s core functionalities.
+Instructions on how to run these scripts are provided in [INSTALL.md](INSTALL.md), which calls [demo.sh](demo.sh).
+Dependency management and script execution are managed through [Poetry](https://python-poetry.org/).

 * [demo.py](digitaltwin/demo.py): Initializes a parcel with a crop and simulates a growing season in daily timesteps, generating fertilization recommendations.
 Simulation results as well as fertilizer recommendations (command messages) are stored in the data management platform through the context broker.
 * [demo-ascab.py](digitaltwin/demo-ascab.py): Initializes a parcel with apple trees that may be infected with apple scab.
 It runs simulations of potential infections and provides spraying suggestions (command messages), storing outcomes in the data management platform.
 * [demo-receive-notification.py](digitaltwin/demo-receive-notification.py): Demonstrates how an [upload of a measurement](digitaltwin/demo-upload-measurement.py) triggers a simulation run.
 This is enabled by FastAPI, which is subscribed to notifications from the context broker.